CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 Diameter-dependent model
 *************************

-This section describes the model and the its dependence on the Particles diameter.
-An Unified Modeling Language (UML) diagram describing all the data classes and their relations can be found :ref:`here<cara-uml-diagram>`, at the bottom of the document.
+This section describes the model and its dependence on the Particles diameter.
+A Unified Modeling Language (UML) diagram describing all the data classes and their relations can be found :ref:`here<cara-uml-diagram>`, at the bottom of the document.

 Context
 =======